-Would you like to walk along the Francis' Path with your trusted four-legged friend, but you are not sure to succeed?
-Are you afraid there could be problems with facilities or that your dog could not succeed?
-Then we'll tell you the story of Anna, a pilgrim who walked along the Francis' path with her two Australian Shepherds, Ombra and Ken, living a fascinating adventure.
+Would you like to walk the St. Francis Way with your faithful four-legged friend?
+Are you worried about finding facilities or that your dog might have difficulty?
+Discover the stoty of Anna, a pilgrim who walked along the St. Francis Way with her two Australian Shepherds, Ombra and Ken, sharing a lovely adventure.

-Nowadays Anna lives halfway between Bergamo e Brescia in the country family's estate and manages a boarding kennel for dogs, where she combines passion and work, and she was, not casually, the first pilgrim to travel accompanied by 4-legged friends along the way.
+Anna lives in the countryside between Bergamo and Brescia and manages a boarding kennel for dogs, where she combines passion and work.
+She was, not coincidentally, the first pilgrim to travel the Way accompanied by 4-legged friends.

-She walked along the path in May 2013, when the idea of travelling with dogs was still beginning to develop.
-She left from Piediluco and in a week she reached Assisi, via Valnerina and the Umbrian Valley, following exactly the Route's stages.
+She walked the path in May 2013, when the idea of travelling with dogs was still beginning to develop.
+She started from Piediluco and in a week she reached Assisi, via the Valnerina and the Umbrian Valley, following the Route's stages exactly.

-Anna, how did you get the idea of travelling along the Francis' Route?
+Anna, how did you get the idea of travelling along the St. Francis ay?

-I got the idea almost casually, since I read an article on the Francis' route in a travel magazine.
-So I became curious and I asked for information to the administrators of the viadifrancesco.it website and I came in contact with the Francesco's Way consortium that helped me to organize the journey, particularly to find premises that could host my dogs and arrange my luggage transportation.
-Indeed, my primary need was that my dogs could sleep with me in the same room.
+I got the idea almost by chance, since I read an article on the route in a travel magazine.
+So I became curious and I asked for information to the administrators of the viadifrancesco.it website and I came in contact with the Francesco's Way consortium that helped me to organize the journey, particularly to find places that could host my dogs and arrange my luggage transportation.
+My primary requirement was that my dogs could stay with me in the same room.

-At the beginning did you think to travel alone or did you immediately think to face the journey with your dogs?
+At the beginning did you plan to travel alone or did you always intend to make the journey with your dogs?

-I thought immediately to travel with my dogs.
-I started to walk together with dogs and today, every day, I try to do at least an hour walk with them.
-I believe that movement for dogs is an essential thing and if you won't move they won't do that either.
-There's never enough open-space around home or a sufficient garden.
-It's vital to keep them moving with us.
+From the start I wanted to travel with my dogs.
+I always walk with the dogs and try every day to walk with them for at least an hour.
+I believe that movement for dogs is essential and if you don't move, they won't, either.
+There's never enough open space around home or a sufficient garden.

-Before leaving, how did you have to arrange things to manage the journey with your 4-legged friends at best?
+Before leaving, how did you have to arrange things to manage the journey with your 4-legged friends?

-I entrusted the consortium, therefore I didn't have to manage logistics, even because I didn't have particular needs except than keeping my dogs in my same room.
-Firstly, who travels autonomously will have to look for facilities available to host dogs.
+I trusted the consortium, therefore I didn't have to manage logistics, because I didn't have particular needs except keeping my dogs in my same room.
+Anyone who planning this on their own will have to look for facilities that accept dogs.

 What difficulties did you find during the journey?

 Actually no particular difficulty or at least nothing forbidding.
-On the second day, Ombra's paw became a bit cracked, but I had with me all I needed to cure her.
+On the second day, Ombra's paw became a bit cracked, but I had with me all I needed to take care of her.
 Luckily, in May it wasn't so hot and therefore we didn't have the water problem, that could be the main worry for dogs.
-In Valnerina we have always had the near river, then I could use some small fountain along the path and however I have always kept a small water supply with me in case of need.
+In Valnerina we have always had the river near, and in other places there are some small fountains along the path but I always kept a small water supply with me in case of need.

 Which was the most challenging stage, for you and your dogs?
 Why?